-What is the Equity Multiplier?
+What is Equity Multiplier?

-The Equity Multiplier measures the proportion of a company’s assets funded by its equity shareholders as opposed to debt providers.
+The Equity Multiplier ratio measures the proportion of a company’s assets funded by its equity shareholders as opposed to debt providers.

-How to Calculate the Equity Multiplier (Step-by-Step)
+How to Calculate Equity Multiplier?

 The formula for calculating the equity multiplier consists of dividing a company’s total asset balance by its total shareholders’ equity.